 Saros Server Development

-Please refer to the User Documentation for an explaination and the use-case of the saros server.
+Please refer to the User Documentation for an explanation and the use-case of the Saros server.

 Technically it is a headless session-host.

 The Saros Server codebase is comparably slim, as it only requires a small subset of components compared to IDE-Plugins.
 Therefor it may also help to understand Saros overall architecture and as a reference for starting new Saros-Implementations.

 Traditionally the Session-Host is responsible for moderating an active Saros-Session.
 The Host-Role allows adding new users and accepting new projects into the session.
 A headless implementation like the server cannot do this, which is why the server currently accepts every request for invitations and new projects.
 Therefor it can only be executed in a trusted environment.